Peter Pan (1953 film): Controversy

+Peter Pan has been criticized in recent decades for its broadly stereotypical treatment of Native Americans.

+In 1995, Eric Goldberg, director of that year's Disney animated romance Pocahontas, expressed his belief that "all the Indians [in the 1953 film] were caricatures".

+In particular, the song "What Made the Red Man Red?" has been removed from television airings of the film and widely described as "racist" since 2014.
+Its lyrics claim that Native American men are "red" due to "the very first Injun prince" blushing after kissing a "maid".
+It also contains usage of the word "squaw", gibberish utterances, and a mocking explanation of the Lakota greeting háu.
+The visuals include tipis, drumming, tobbacco ceremonial pipes, and the Inuit eskimo kiss.
+Multiple characters use the word "squaw" throughout the film, in reference to two different Native women as well as protagonist Wendy.

+The Native American tribe was not included in the 2002 sequel Return to Never Land, but they were included in a tie-in video game and are referenced by a brief shot of Peter Pan flying by a totem pole.

-Peter Pan has been criticized in recent decades for its broadly stereotypical treatment of the Native Americans.
-In the song "What Made the Red Man Red?", the Native Americans are called "Injuns" and their skin color is attributed to the supposed first Native American prince blushing after being kissed by a woman.
-Marc Davis, one of the supervising animators of the film, said in an interview years after the production that "I'm not sure we would have done the Indians if we were making this movie now.
-And if we had we wouldn't do them the way we did back then."
-The Native Americans were not included in the 2002 sequel Return to Never Land, but they were included in a tie-in video game and are referenced by a brief shot of Peter Pan flying by a totem pole.
-In 2021, the film was one of several that Disney limited to viewers 7 years and older on their streaming service Disney+, citing depictions of Native American characters that were "stereotypical" and not "authentic", and references to them as "redskins".
+Animator Marc Davis was quoted in the 2007 audio commentary: "I'm not sure we would have done the Indians if we were making this movie now.
+And if we had, we wouldn't do them the way we did back then."

+In 2021, the film was one of several that Disney limited to viewers 7 years and older on their streaming service Disney+.
+They cited the film's depictions of Native American characters that were "stereotypical" and not "authentic", and references to them as "redskins".